 Consumer confidence ticks up

-Consumers' outlook for the labor market remained upbeat.
-Those anticipating more jobs in the months ahead increased to 17.6% from 16.7%, while those anticipating fewer jobs edged down to 17.3% from 17.7%.
-The proportion of consumers expecting their incomes to increase improved to 17.4% from 15.7%.
-Those expecting a decrease declined slightly to 13.5% from 13.7%.
+The outlook for the labor market was also less pessimistic.
+The percent of consumers expecting more jobs in the months ahead inched up to 11.2% from 10.6%, while those anticipating fewer jobs edged down to 19.9% from 22.8%.
+The proportion of consumers expecting their incomes to increase in the months ahead decreased to 19.0% from 19.4%.